xdevplatform/search-tweets-ruby/README.md

 ## Configuring custom URL/Endpoint <a id="urls" class="tall">&nbsp;</a>

 Every user of a Twitter premium or enterprise API is provided a unique URL, their own custom *endpoint*.
 These URLs are made unique by including one or two *tokens* that are specified by the client when setting up their account.
-For premium APIs this

 ### Premium APIs
 With premium APIs, there is one token and that is the name given the development environment set up [https://developer.twitter.com/en/dashboard](https://developer.twitter.com/en/dashboard).
 If you named you development environment to 'dev', then your client configuration file would look like: